neherlab/ffpopsim/doc/python/source/Contents.rst

 Contents
 ========
+The functionality of ``FFPopSim`` is described in detail in the following sections.

 Class Overviews
 ^^^^^^^^^^^^^^^^
 Both simulation classes have a wealth of methods.
 They are divided in categories and described at the following pages: